wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## ISACA.org

-<a target="_blank" href="http://www.isaca.org/CERTIFICATION/Pages/default.aspx">ISACA.org</a> asks for a $50 test application processing fee in addition to membership fee for a US$185 discount to the US$760 online, remotely-proctored exam fee.
+<a target="_blank" href="http://www.isaca.org/CERTIFICATION/Pages/default.aspx">ISACA.org</a> was created by CISA, a consortium of cloud companies who also maintains a Vulnerability Catalog, the CAIQ, and hold the Digital Trust World conference.
+It asks for a $50 test application processing fee in addition to USD $145 annual membership fee <a target="_blank" href="https://www.isaca.org/-/media/files/isacadp/project/isaca/membership/isaca-chapter-dues.pdf">plus up to $50 monthly local chapter dues</a>.
+Members get a $185 discount to the $760 online, remotely-proctored exam fee to Pearson Vue.
+Its website uses Salesforce Authenticator for 2FA.
+There's also a $45 annual maintenance fee for each certification, plus $50 for each recertification.
+And costs for continuing education.

 * <a target="_blank" href="https://www.isaca.org/credentialing/cybersecurity/csx-fundamentals-certificate">CSX Fundamentals</a>

+* <a target="_blank" href="https://www.isaca.org/credentialing/cisa">CISA (Certified Information Systems Auditor)</a>

-* CRISC (Certified in Risk and Information Systems Control)
+* CRISC (Certified in Risk and Information Systems Control)</a>

 * <a target="_blank" href="https://www.isaca.org/credentialing/cism">CISM (Certified Information Security Manager)</a> <a target="_blank" href="[2020-10-02-security-certs.md](https://learning.oreilly.com/live-events/cism-crash-superreview-by-allen-keele/0636920055226/0636920086120/)">VIDEO: CISM Crash SuperReview</a> by <a target="_blank" href="https://www.linkedin.com/in/allenkeele/">Allen Keele</a> of a 40-hour class at certifiedinfosec.com